𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 ⚠️ IMPORTANT: Use with VPN

-Click the VPN icon in polybar to connect before downloading anything.
+- Click the VPN icon

 Polybar Module